tejashinde/detect-ai-llm/README.md

 This repo contains our code and configurations for the **LLM - Detect AI Generated Text** competition.
-The summary of the solution is posted [here](https://www.kaggle.com/competitions/llm-detect-ai-generated-text/discussion/470121).
-Please refer to the following sections for details on training and dependencies.

 ## Section 1: Setup
 ### 1.1 Hardware